-Tour operators are as varied as the tours they offer, so it’s important to consider both the right itinerary and tour company for your preferences and needs.
-These nine tips will help you choose your perfect-fit guided tour in Europe.
+Tour operators are as varied as the tours they offer, so it’s important to consider both the right itinerary and tour company for your preferences and needs when you’re looking at trips to Europe.
+Whether you’ve got your eye on European capitals, the Swiss Alps, Eastern Europe, or something else, these nine tips will help you choose your perfect-fit guided tour in Europe.

-1. Research the cost of the tours and see what’s included and what’s not.
+1. Research tour costs and compare what’s included and what’s not.

-Cost is a huge factor when booking tours.
-Yes, it’s true that there are some cheaper tour companies and some companies that charge a premium, but there are some substantial differences in what’s included in the cost.
+Cost is a huge factor when booking tours, but it’s not as simple as figuring out which is cheapest.
+Yes, it’s true that there are some more affordable tour companies and some companies that charge a premium, but there are some substantial differences in what’s included in the cost.

-Some European tour prices include everything from activities to most meals, while others will only include activities and a small portion of meals.
-The added cost of meals—and anything you may want to do in your free time—are all things to consider before booking.
-The added financial burden of things not included in a trip can bring the overall cost up dramatically, even if you think you’re getting a deal on the up-front cost.
+Some European tour prices include everything from activities to most meals, while others will only include some activities and a small selection of meals.
+The cost of food—and anything you may want to do in your free time—are all things to consider before booking.
+After all, it makes sense to make the most of travel to Europe, so scrimping on activities isn’t generally the right approach.
+The added financial burden of things not included in a trip can bring the overall cost up dramatically, even if you think you’re getting a deal on the up-front price.

 There’s nothing worse than being beyond-exhausted by the time you return to your hotel each night on a European tour.
 After the cost of the trip, the second most important thing to look at when you’re comparing European tours is the pace of the tour.